5. Enrollment and Registration

 5.1.2- Maintenance of Matriculation

-Time spent registered under Maintenance of Matriculation is counted toward a student's time limit for the completion of her/his degree, and is charged to the student as a 0.5 credit fee.
+Time spent registered under Maintenance of Matriculation is counted toward a student's time limit for the completion of her/his/their degree, and is charged to the student as a 0.5 credit fee.
 Students who are registered for Maintenance of Matriculation may not be certified as full time (see §5.2- Full-Time Status Certification).

 Maintenance of Matriculation may not be used while a student is in the process of preparing a requirement: for example, when studying in preparation for the comprehensive exams or when completing a dissertation during the summer prior to graduation.
 In these cases, Requirement Prep or Requirement Prep in Summer should be used.

-5.1.3- Leave of Absence
+5.1.3- Leave of Absence (Medical and Non-Medical)

-Students who encounter circumstances that prevent their continuous enrollment may request a leave of absence through their department chairperson or program director.
-To request a leave of absence, a student must submit the leave of absence form to the appropriate departmental/program contact two weeks prior to the start of the term, indicating the reason for the request.
-Late requests for a leave of absence cannot be accepted.
-A leave of absence is typically granted only for extraordinary personal reasons outside the student's control that prevent involvement in graduate studies (e.g., serious medical problems).
+Students may request a leave of absence when extenuating circumstances impact continuous enrollment and/or academic progress.
+To request a leave, students should complete the appropriate Leave of Absence Form, located on the GSAS Student Forms page, specifying the reason and the time period involved.
+A leave of absence is typically granted only for significant issues outside the student's control that prevent involvement in graduate studies (e.g., serious medical problems).
 For occasions such as outside employment opportunities, students should instead register for Maintenance of Matriculation.

 5.1.4- Withdrawal